Qv2ray/qv2ray.github.io/docs/manual/wayland.md

 ### Cannot run on Wayland

-You may be using an Xorg-based desktop session, or you don't have the Wayland component for Qt5 installed.
-Or, you have statically compiled Qv2ray, but have not included the Wayland component for Qt5.
+You may be using an Xorg-based desktop session, or you don't have the Wayland component for Qt installed.
+Or, you have statically compiled Qv2ray, but have not included the Wayland component for Qt.

 ### Does running under the Wayland display protocol speed up wall-climbing?